Witchcraft in the Philippines: Mangkukulam

 A mangkukulam can be considered a Filipino witch, literally meaning "a practitioner of kulam".
 A curse is called a sumpâ (/soom-PA/), which can also be translated as a "vow" or "oath" and "curse".
 A mangkukulam may use a voodoo doll and a needle to cast spells on people they want to take revenge on, but largely use natural magic and superstitions similar to an arbularyo, or witch doctor.
-Both can be considered witches, but the main difference is that the arbularyo is more of a doctor who heals people, while a mangkukulam is a malevolent person who tricks and curses others.
+Both can be considered witches, but the main difference is that the arbularyo is more of a doctor who heals people, while a mangkukulam is a malicious person who tricks and curses others.
 The primary methods employed by a mangkukulam are candle lighting rituals, scrying or tawas, recitation of spells, and concocting potions.
-Healer-sorcerers who practice Kulam usually justify it as a form of criminal punishment, as a widespread belief is that black magic does not work on people who are innocent.
+Healer-sorcerers who practice Kulam usually justify it as a form of criminal punishment, as a common belief is that black magic does not work on people who are innocent.
 Their targets are usually "wrongdoers" like thieves, adulterous spouses, or land grabbers.
 There are also "true" sorcerers who are said to have hereditary sorcerous powers.
 Unlike healers, they do not consider the justice of their actions.
 The latter type of sorcerers are often conflated with the evil supernatural beings capable of appearing human, like aswang and manananggal.
 Modern popular culture also depicts the mangkukulam as using either photographs or the equivalent of a Voodoo doll.
-Modern popular culture also depicts mangkukulam as mainly doing only love potions and malicious curses, but more extreme depictions claim they can summon ghosts to haunt dolls, raise the dead (or at least control dead bodies), and other things related to necromancy.
+Modern popular culture also depicts mangkukulam as primarily doing only love potions and malicious curses, but more extreme depictions claim they can summon ghosts to haunt dolls, raise the dead (or at least control dead bodies), and other things related to necromancy.